Category: Prayer life

 5. “The Power of Praying Scripture” by Stormie Omartian.

-This book provides a guide on how to use God’s Word in your prayers for powerful results.
+This book provides a guide to using God’s Word in your prayers for powerful results.

 Buy on Amazon